ErpNetDocs/tech/modules/financials/intrastat/index.md

 **Intrastat** is the system used by the European Union to collect statistical data on trade in goods between member states.
 It serves to record the physical movement of goods across internal EU borders, replacing traditional customs declarations for intra-EU trade.

 The **Intrastat submodule in @@name** allows enterprises to prepare, manage, and submit Intrastat declarations in compliance with EU statistical requirements.
-The system consolidates data on dispatches and arrivals of goods, ensuring accurate reporting to national authorities.
+The system consolidates data on dispatches and arrivals of goods for accurate reporting to national authorities.

 ![pictures](pictures/intrastat_overview.png)